7-Day Psoriasis Diet Plan: Nourish Your Skin from Within

 • Breakfast: Smoothies made with spinach, banana, almond milk, and protein powder.
 This nutrient-packed smoothie provides a balanced start to your day.
 Spinach is rich in vitamins and minerals, while bananas contribute potassium and fiber.
 Almond milk offers a dairy-free alternative, and protein powder ensures adequate protein intake for muscle maintenance and repair.

-• Lunch: Lentil soup with a side of whole-wheat bread.
+• Lunch: Lentil soup with a side of whole-grain bread.
 Lentil soup is an excellent source of plant-based protein and fiber, both of which contribute to satiety and overall gut health.
-Whole-wheat bread provides additional fiber and complex carbohydrates for sustained energy levels.
+Whole-grain bread provides additional fiber and complex carbohydrates for sustained energy levels.

 • Dinner: Tofu stir-fry with vegetables like broccoli, carrots, and bell peppers, served over brown rice.
 Tofu is a versatile protein source that readily absorbs flavors, making it ideal for stir-fries.
 Broccoli, carrots, and bell peppers add a medley of vitamins, minerals, and antioxidants to the dish.
 Brown rice provides a whole-grain base with fiber and complex carbohydrates.